marc-shade/Ollama-Workbench/README.md

 - 💾 **Save/Load Sessions:** Save your chat history and workspace for later use, or load previously saved sessions.

 ### ⚙️ Workflow
 - 🚀 **Manage Projects:** Create, manage, and run projects with multiple AI agents.
 Each agent can be configured with a specific model, agent type, metacognitive type, voice type, corpus, temperature, and max tokens.
-You can add tasks to projects, assign them to agents, and run the agents to generate outputs for each task.
+You can add tasks to projects, assign them to agents, and run the agents to generate outputs for each task. **You can even enter a plain-english description of your project, and the AI will create tasks, agents, and assign the agents to the tasks for you!**
 - ✨ **Manage Agent Prompts:** Create, edit, and delete custom prompts for Agent Type, Metacognitive Type, and Voice Type.
 You can also download and upload prompt JSON files for easy sharing and backup.

 ### 🗄️ Document